The tallest man-made structure in your state

 Dizzying heights

 From towering skyscrapers and soaring bridges to awe-inspiring observation decks, there’s a sight to behold across every US skyline.
-This list reveals the tallest man-made structure across the country (we’ve excluded radio and television masts).
-Read on to discover what sky-high buildings are in your state.
+This list reveals the tallest man-made structures in every corner of America – excluding radio and television masts.

 Carol M. Highsmith/Buyenlarge/Getty Images